-Its afferent nerve pathways come from the striatum, the subthalamic nucleus and the thalamus.
+Its afferent nerve pathways come from the striatum, subthalamic nucleus, and thalamus.
 Efferent nerve pathways go to the thalamus as well as to the cerebral cortex.

-The subthalamic nucleus is connected to the pallidum through afferent nerve pathways (inhibiting) and through efferent nerve pathways (stimulating).
-It also receives afferent nerve pathways from the cerebrum and the thalamus.
+The subthalamic nucleus is connected to the pallidum through afferent (inhibiting) and efferent (stimulating) nerve pathways.
+It also receives afferent nerves from the cerebrum and thalamus.

 The basal ganglia are in contact with the cerebral cortex via functional loops.
-This means: Information from specific areas of the cortex are interconnected in the corresponding parts of the basal ganglia and have an backwards effect on them through outgoing efferent nerve pathways.
+This means that information from specific areas of the cortex are interconnected with the corresponding parts of the basal ganglia and have a backward effect on them through outgoing efferent nerve pathways.

-There is, for example, a functional loop which specifically acts on the muscles of the mouth and the face, another one which controls the motor skills of the eyes, and more complex loops that are related to cognitive performance, motivation and inner drive.
-This is why disorders of the basal ganglia exhibit not only motor-related symptoms but also mental-motivational and demential changes.
+There is, for example, a functional loop which specifically acts on the muscles of the mouth and face, another one which controls the motor skills of the eyes.
+In addition, there are more complex loops that are related to cognitive performance, motivation, and inner drive.
+This is why disorders of the basal ganglia exhibit not only motor-related symptoms but also mental motivational and dementia changes.